project-feynman/v3/README.md

 # Feynman
 Our mission is to make MIT a vibrant place where everyone helps each other, so nobody has to stay up late studying alone.
 In doing so, we will accelerate the world's transition into open education.

-## Technology
-Explanation videos are 10-50x lighter because we represent them with sparse blackboard strokes rather than exhaustive pixel colors.
-Here are some consequences:
-- Upload time is 10x faster
-- Sliding to any part of a video requires no buffering
-- Visual explanations are not separate entities (e.g. displayed one at a time on Youtube), but instead fully-integrated utilized among text and images

-## Book inspirations
+## Inspirations
-The project was inspired by[The Number Devil](https://booksjar.com/pdf-epub-the-number-devil-a-mathematical-adventure-download/) and [Surely You're Joking Mr Feynman](https://b-ok.global/book/1673299/ae9bd9?regionChanged=&redirect=20279758).
+The project was inspired by [The Number Devil](https://booksjar.com/pdf-epub-the-number-devil-a-mathematical-adventure-download/) and [Surely You're Joking Mr Feynman](https://b-ok.global/book/1673299/ae9bd9?regionChanged=&redirect=20279758).

 Everything starts with a question.
 "What is the intuition behind P = NP?".
 The Number Devil responds, and invites you to a classroom.
 The devil draws on the whiteboard, and soon the doodles come to life.